Where to start in MCAS?Micro-immunotherapy

 What Is Mast Cell Activation Syndrome?

-MCAS, short for Mast Cell Activation Syndrome, is a medical condition affecting 17% of the world population in which, unlike mastocytosis, there is a normal amount of mast cells but they are hyperreactive.
+MCAS, short for Mast Cell Activation Syndrome, is a multifaceted, multisystem disease affecting 17% of the world population in which, unlike mastocytosis, there is a normal amount of mast cells but they are hyperreactive, releasing histamine and other mediators in excess.

-It is a multifaceted, multisystem disease with often unexplained symptoms that vary from patient to patient.
-Manifestations of MCAS include tachychardia, fainting, urticaria, hot flushes, nausea, vomiting or brain fog.
+Manifestations of MCAS include symptoms that affect various body systems, such as tachychardia, fainting, urticaria, hot flushes, nausea, vomiting or brain fog.
 These symptoms are linked to a state of hyperinflammation caused by a cytokine storm in response to certain stressors, and are indicative of an immune system that is unable to respond appropriately and efficiently to challenges.
-As a consequence, histamine is released in excess, constituting the effect rather than the cause of the disease.
+In this context, excessive histamine release by mast cells is only the “tip of the iceberg” of a deeper, systemic dysregulation.

 Chronic infections